Growing Parsley: Parsley grows year-round in suitable warm temperatures with good light, indoors or outdoors.

 In a wildflower garden, parsley blooms vibrantly in the sunlight.
 The blooms lift high in the air and are very visible in the plants.
 The blooms have a familiar appearance and blooms from Spring through Fall.

-Harvesting parsley for vase cut-flower displays.
-Clear glass vases for mantels can displays wildflower arrangements.
+Harvesting parsley for vase cut flower displays.
+Clear glass vases for mantels can display wildflower arrangements.

 Parsley can grow year-round in suitable warm temperatures with good light, in both indoor and outdoor settings.

 Carolyn Stewart, Administrator for homengardenplus.com Blog/Website is a participant in the Amazon.com Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.